 Help AHEAD Expand Opportunities for Tanzanian Youth

 AHEAD is a 501(c)3 organization that is recognized in the United States and Tanzania.
 Your tax-deductible contribution goes to TAP and other AHEAD projects.
-AHEAD spends only six percent of funding on administration and fundraising.

 *Source for national statistics: 2011-12 HIV/AIDS and Malaria Indicator Survey, Tanzania Commission for AIDS, National Bureau of Statistics (NBS)